Event, Classroom and Fleet Vehicle Reservation Requests

 - Submitted reservation request are not approved until an e-mail acknowledging receipt of the request and e-mail confirmation are received from the appropriate Schedule Coordinator.
 Requested changes must be submitted through this process and confirmed by e-mail.

 - University Groups (Department, Registered Student Organization [RSO], or Campus Life Program [CLP]) wanting to reserve a space or fleet vehicle should use the "Submit an Event, Classroom or Fleet Vehicle Request" link to view availability or contact Brenda Bozyk.
-Student Clubs can do the same or contact: Student Engagement and Wellness office and they will help make reservations
+Student Clubs can do the same or contact: Student Affairs office and they will help make reservations

 - Non-University Groups wanting to utilize Crookston campus classrooms or space should contact Brenda Bozyk in Scheduling/UMC Department of Facilities and Operations.